Information

 9. Decision making and Quorum of the Management Committee

-The Management Committee may pass resolutions in accordance with the
+The Management Committee may pass resolutions in accordance with the day-to-day running of the Club:

 a.
 The quorum required for business to be agreed at Management